 Rice is one of the most important food crops in Indonesia.
 The country’s 13.2 million hectares rice plantation represents 24% of the total agricultural area.
 With this, Indonesia is considered as the world’s third largest rice producer and the biggest rice consumers.

-Two rice granaries were selected for CORIGAP activities: South Sumatra and Yogyakarta with the respective Assessment Institutes for Agricultural Technology (AIAT) as the lead agencies in each province.
+CORIGAP activities are currently being conducted in North Sumatra, South Sumatra, W. Java and Yogyakarta with the respective Assessment Institutes for Agricultural Technology (AIAT) as the lead agencies in each province.

-The CORIGAP-Indonesia team is implemented through the Indonesian Center for Food Crops Research and Development (ICFORD) managed by the Indonesian Agency for Agricultural Research and Development (IAARD).
+The CORIGAP-Indonesia activities are implemented through the Indonesian Center for Food Crops Research and Development managed by the Indonesian Agency for Agricultural Research and Development.
 Scientists from the Indonesian Center for Rice Research are also involved in field research activities.

 Alexander Stuart, Grant Singleton, Martin Gummert, Hasil Sembiring, and Nuning Subekti